 - 1.5 tsp of ghee or unsalted butter

 - 2 medium sized beets, boiled and peeled

 - Cook the rice and set aside.
 If you have leftover rice in the fridge and have been wondering what to do with - well you can stop wondering now.

-- Mix yogurt with rice and season to taste with Zing Zesti Seasoning Salt.
+- Mix yogurt with rice and season to taste with Zesti.
 If you don't have any, use kosher salt + pepper and add a pinch of cayenne or paprika.
 Mix well and set aside.

 - At this point you're essentially done unless you're planning to level up your game and follow through with the optional steps.
 We wont judge you if you don't, but your South Indian friends might not be impressed.